-It’s one thing to know where you are.
-It’s quite another to know how you got there, or admit it if you do know.
+Even if you have identified the real problem, it’s quite another thing to know how you got there, or admit it if you do know.

 Each of us has our personal “spin” or explanation about how we came to where we are in life.
 You may have been given faulty maps or directions by the authority (parents) in your life.
 A functional or dysfunctional background, good or bad choices about marriage, and many other things help explain who we are.
 This may give some understanding of why you are where you are.
 However, there is usually more to it than that.

 How did you get to where you are?
 Dodging the issue by blaming other people or considering what’s happened to you as bad luck doesn’t completely address the problem of how you got to where you are.
 Yes, some people may have mistreated you or even abused you.
-But, what has been your RESPONSE to what has happened to you?
+But, what has been your role, your compliance, your RESPONSE to what has happened to you?

 The solution to the problem lies in our will, a deeper level than some people are willing to go.
-Knowledge about how we got to where we are is necessary but not enough to change really tough situations.
-It can be helpful to understand the various factors involved in where we are in life.
-But that understanding is helpful only to the degree that we use that information to motivate us to move beyond where we are.
+Knowledge about how we got to where we are is necessary, but not enough to change really tough situations.
+It is helpful to understand the various factors involved in where we are in life.
+But that understanding is good only to the degree that we use that information to motivate us to move beyond where we are.

 We have a choice to stay on the same path or change course.
 Although we may resent the idea that our choice has much to do with where we are, we will never change until we accept that fact.
-To some degree, our choices or lack of them is whey we are where we are.
+To some degree, our choices, or lack of them is why we are where we are.